Six children feared dead after SUV plunged off California cliff; 2 women killed

 Jennifer and Sarah Hart, both 39, were confirmed dead earlier Wednesday, along with their children Markis Hart, 19; Jeremiah Hart, 14; and Abigail Hart, 14.

 Later, Mendocino County Sheriff Tom Allmon told reporters that investigators believed the couple's three other children -- Hannah Hart, 16; Devonte Hart, 15; and Sierra Hart, 12 -- also died.
+Only three of the children's bodies were found in the area so far, Allmon said.

+The sheriff said that nothing at this point indicates that the crash was intentional however investigators on the scene didn't find any skid or brake marks in the road.

 This is a developing story; check back for updates.
 The Associated Press contributed to this report.